davidtchiu/davidtchiu.github.io/teaching/cs475/proj1/index.md

        ![](figures/back-end__Running_fail.png)

-       All I can say is, head back to your Ubuntu and turn off both `enp0s3` (Xinu) and `enp0s8` (Your Wifi).
-Turn just `enp0s3` on and try booting Xinu again.
+       All I can say is, head back to your Ubuntu and turn off both network interfaces `enp0s3` (Xinu) and `enp0s8` (Your Wifi).
+Turn just `enp0s3` back on and try booting Xinu again.
 You may need to toggle it a few times before it finally works.
+(It took me a couple of times.)
 Once Xinu finally boots, then try re-enabling `enp0s8` so you can have wifi again.
 When in doubt, leave wifi off until you need it to submit.

    - Once you manage to get Xinu booted, you should get this output in the `minicom`: